haproxytech/dataplaneapi-specification/README.md

 ## Contributing

-When contriuting change files located it paths/ and models/ directories and the haproxy-spec.yaml, and then build the resulting one-file spec using the build binary in build directory:
+When contributing change files located it paths/ and models/ directories and the haproxy-spec.yaml, and then build the resulting one-file spec using the build binary in build directory:

 ```
 ./build -file ../haproxy-spec.yaml > haproxy_spec.yaml